 Lastly, we are developing our own chemical metallization solutions to meet the specificities of polymers and manufacturing techniques.
 This allows us to obtain the best possible result in terms of adhesion, thus performance over time, for your applications.

 This unique mix of know-how is at the heart of the solutions we offer.
 We know how to adapt them to your projects through specific studies.

 The chemical metallization processes developed by Metalizz make it possible to:

 It is by studying the requirements of those involved in the 3D printing sector that we have decided to develop chemical metallization solutions suited to their requirements.

-By adopting metallization, you will become a leader in your field in producing plastic parts with a metal finish at the speed of additive manufacture while taking advantage of the lower costs of polymers.
+By adopting metallization, you will be a pioneer in your field of activity by making plastic parts in metal finish.
+With the speed of additive manufacturing, you will benefit from the lowest polymer costs.

 So, widen your perspective and convert your production to obtain finished ready-to-use products and not just prototypes!

 Or to validate an idea, carry out a feasibility study or carry out consumer tests?
 Prototypes and mock-ups are essential in the lifecycle of a product.

 With ultra-realistic models, you can accelerate customers' decision-making processes and steal a march over your competitors..